Shop now & save up to 80% on medication

 Safety Cautions When Cost Drives a Switch

 Cost pressure should never force a silent insulin change.
 Basal insulin affects blood glucose over many hours, and changes may require closer monitoring.
-Your clinician may want to review fasting glucose patterns, recent hypoglycemia, other diabetes medicines, kidney function, meal routine, and activity level before changing treatment.
+Your clinician may review fasting glucose patterns, recent hypoglycemia, other diabetes medicines, kidney function, meal routine, and activity level before changing treatment.

-High blood sugar also deserves attention, especially if insulin was missed or delayed.
+High blood sugar also needs attention, especially if insulin was missed or delayed.
 Seek urgent medical care for severe symptoms such as vomiting, trouble breathing, extreme weakness, confusion, or signs of dehydration.
 People with type 1 diabetes should be especially cautious because missed insulin can increase the risk of diabetic ketoacidosis, a serious acid buildup in the blood.

 Authoritative Sources